vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 in-place, without a need to restart the Pod or its Containers.

 The **core idea** behind the proposal is to make PodSpec mutable with regards to Resources, denoting **desired** resources.
-Additionally, PodStatus is extended to provide information about **actual** resource allocation.
+Additionally, PodSpec is extended to reflect resources **assigned** to a Pod, and PodStatus is extended to provide information about **actual** resources applied to the Pod and its Containers.

 This document builds upon [proposal for live and in-place vertical scaling][] and [Vertical Resources Scaling in Kubernetes][].